 Q: What are HIAL doing to avoid industrial action?

 A: As a government sponsored agency, HIAL must follow the Scottish Government pay policy.
 Last year HIAL awarded up to three per cent which was awarded to all HIAL staff.
 HIAL cannot implement pay awards more than that directed by government policy.

 Recently, HIAL and Prospect jointly undertook analysis of air traffic controller pay at non-HIAL airports.
-The evidence did not support a double-digit wage award nor parity with London airports.
+The evidence did not support a double-digit wage award.

 Q: What form will the industrial action take?

-A: Prospect have confirmed that should industrial action go ahead it will consist of:
+A: Prospect have confirmed that industrial action will consist of:

 - A work to rule, implemented from 1 April to 31 August 2019